-Across the universities in our dataset and their respective years of coverage, there are 46 state-level minimum wage changes that occurred.
+Across the universities in our dataset and their respective years of coverage, there are 45 state-level minimum wage changes that occurred.
 Of those, 25 state-level minimum wage changes were increases of more than \$0.25.
 Following Cengiz et al. (2019), we refer to these as "prominent" minimum wage changes.
-At the university-level, this creates 43 university-level minimum wage increase events.
 The average prominent minimum wage event led to an increase of 8.41%.
 The average minimum wage faced by a lab in our sample is \$7.52.